cdapio/cdap/docs/developer-guide/source/programming.rst

 Processing Data: Spark
 ==========================
 **Spark** is used for in-memory cluster computing.
-It allows users to load large sets of data in memory and query it repeatedly.
-This makes it suitable for iterative and interactive jobs.
-Like MapReduce, Spark can also access **Datasets** as both input and output.
-Spark jobs in CDAP can written either in Java or Scala.
+It lets you load large sets of data into memory and query them repeatedly.
+This makes it suitable for both iterative and interactive jobs.
+Similar to MapReduce, Spark can access **Datasets** as both input and output.
+Spark jobs in CDAP can be written in either Java or Scala.

 To process data using Spark, specify ``addSpark()`` in your Application specification::